 - The employment details of the employee, including their name, job title/position, and their payroll or employee number

-- The level or type of discipline, for example, first written warning, written warning with a three-day suspension
+- The level or type of discipline, for example, a first written warning or a written warning with a three-day suspension

-- A list of the previous warnings, including verbal warnings and written notices that the employer has issued to the employee and relevant disciplinary actions taken against them.
+- A list of the previous warnings, including verbal ones and written notices that the employer has issued to the employee and relevant disciplinary actions taken against them.

 - A description of the specific policy and procedures that the employee breached